Hi, I'm Brad O'Farrell

 I’m a full stack web developer with experience in games.

-I have about 3 years of experience working as a game content designer and QA; additionally I have about 2 years of experience in full stack web development.
+I have about 3 years of experience working as a game content designer and QA; additionally I have about 3 years of experience in full stack web development and 1 year of experience producing real time 3D graphics.
 In 2013 I earned my Bachelor’s of Computer Science from the State University of New York.
 Immediately after graduating I crowdfunded my own card game on Kickstarter, which raised $360k in 30 days.

 I worked at NetEase Games from 2015 to 2017 as the lead content designer on two games: Eternal Arena and Tome of the Sun.
 More recently, I was a technical QA on The Walking Dead Slots, and a script editor for the PS5 game Bugsnax.
 I've also worked on several freelance projects as a web developer, technical QA, and game developer.